lavafroth/envy-rs/README.md

 Envy as a default.
 A custom environment map can be supplied through the `--custom-environment-map` flag.

-The file must be in the `yaml` format with the entries being the **values** of the environment variables with the **names of the environment variables** as children of list.
+The file must be in the `yaml`.
+Each entry should be a **value** and it's children must be the **names of the environment variables** which resolve to this **value**.
+I admit this is a confusing design choice but since many environment variables resolve to the same value, it's more efficient to group the variables by their values instead of simple key-value pairs.

 For example: